 The main motivation behind the SCM league is to increase the relevance of autonomous negotiation research by focusing on real-world scenarios that are characterized by situated negotiations, and complex dynamic utility functions.

 The agent needs not only decide how to negotiate in a predefined single negotiation session, but when to join negotiations, and how to coordinate the behavior of its negotiators across multiple concurrent negotiations.

-It is highly recommended to register your interest in the league by registering to this website by May 30th (No need to upload an agent by that time).
-It is mandatory to upload a preliminary version of the agent by July 10th.
+It is highly recommended to register your interest in the league by registering to this website by April 30th (No need to upload an agent by that time).
+It is mandatory to upload a preliminary version of the agent by June 8st.

 The live competition is run using fewer configurations than the official competition to facilitate faster feedback when submitting new agents.
 This may lead to different results in the official competition.

 - The first thing you need to do is to read the game overview for the track you plan to submit to.
 These will be posted here once the new iteration of the competition starts.
 You can check last year's rules for the one shot track and/or the standard/collusion tracks.

 - If you are not registered here, do so to received updates and be able to submit your agents later here.